MLC

 MLC.

-Feel free to use the matching service if you’d like help with it: https://www.monumentletteringcenter.com/product/cemetery-inscription-matching-service/
+MLCKeymasterThis appears to be hand-drawn lettering.
+Feel free to use the inscription matching service if you would like help matching it: https://www.monumentletteringcenter.com/product/cemetery-inscription-matching-service/

 -